 I. Consumer is a graduation requirement for all students attending Ridgewood High School.
 At Ridgewood, we teach financial literacy through different courses and embed it into the curriculum in order for students to obtain their Consumer credit.
 If a student does not take a course that has financial literacy taught in it, students are given materials to prepare for and take a proficiency test.
-This requirement can be met by passing one of the following: College, Career and Life Planning, Incubator, Introduction to Business, Consumer, Consumer Ed Canvas Course, Algebra 2 in Business, Integrated Math 3, Transitional Math QLS, Transitional Math Tech, PEERS Integrated Math 3, or Consumer Proficiency Test
+This requirement can be met by completing one of the following courses or pathways: Personal Finance, College, Career and Life Planning, Introduction to Business, Algebra 2 in Business, PEERS Integrated Math 1, 2, & 3, Integrated Math 1, 2, & 3, Kadditional senior math course: Transitional Math QLS, Transitional Math Tech, Transitional Math STEM, or Honors Business Calculus.